ilyadt/chipndale/README.md

 ## Implementation

-The source code of library is written in javascript and can be found in [./src/core](./src/core) with no external dependencies.
+The source code of library is written in javascript and can be found in [src/core](./src/core) with no external dependencies.

 ## Online tool

 You can try this tool online on https://ilyadt.github.io/chipndale/

-To use tool offline, it is build with inline javascript and css by [inliner](https://www.npmjs.com/package/inliner)
+To use tool offline, it is built with inline javascript and css by [inliner](https://www.npmjs.com/package/inliner)

 ````
 inliner -m http://127.0.0.1:80/ > index.html